 Patients should talk to their doctor to decide if da Vinci surgery is right for them.
 Other options may be available and appropriate.
 Only a doctor can determine whether da Vinci surgery is appropriate for a patient’s situation.
 Patients and doctors should review all available information on both non-surgical and surgical options in order to make an informed decision.

 Surgeons who perform surgery using the da Vinci system can be found using the Surgeon Locator.
 Intuitive Surgical provides surgeons with training on the use of the da Vinci system but does not certify, credential or qualify the surgeons listed in the Surgeon Locator.

 In order to provide benefit and risk information, Intuitive Surgical reviews the highest available level of evidence on procedures named above.
 Intuitive Surgical strives to provide a complete, fair and balanced view of the clinical literature.
 However, our materials should not be seen as a substitute for a comprehensive literature review for inclusion of all potential outcomes.
 We encourage patients and physicians to review the original publications and all available literature in order to make an informed decision.
 Clinical studies are typically available at pubmed.gov.

 Schedule your Gallbladder Surgery Today

-Our surgeons provide care for patients suffering from a variety of gallbladder symptoms.
+Our surgeons provide care for patients diagnosed with a variety of gallbladder symptoms.
 To find out if minimally invasive surgery is right for you call our office at 602-582-5233.
-We are conveniently located near Phoenix, Scottsdale, Mesa, Tempe and Chandler.
+We are conveniently located near Phoenix, Scottsdale, Mesa, Tempe, and Chandler.